Mass Balance Factsheet for the White Glacier, Canadian High Arctic

 - Current Principal Investigator: LAURA THOMSON & Colleagues

-- Current Sponsoring Agency: DEPARTMENT OF GEOGRAPHY, UNIVERSITY OF OTTAWA (OTTAWA, CA)
+- Current Sponsoring Agency: DEPARTMENT OF GEOGRAPHY AND PLANNING, QUEEN’S UNIVERSITY (KINGSTON, CA)

 Terrestrial and satellite map of White Glacier (Google Maps)